-A more efficient production process for influenza vaccines could help to cope with future pandemicsApril 9th, 2014 in Medications /
+A more efficient production process for influenza vaccines could help to cope with future pandemicsApril 9, 2014 in Medicine & Health / Medications

 Influenza pandemics, such as the 2009 H1N1 'swine flu' outbreak, pose a serious risk to the global population.
 Vaccination is one route to protection but current manufacturing methods for vaccines limit the volume and speed of production.
 Now, an international team of researchers including A*STAR's Program in Translational Research on Infectious Disease, Experimental Therapeutics Centre and Singapore Immunology Network, has developed a more efficient production process.